eduardoscsouza/FaceMatch/README.md

 More augmentation examples can be found [here](./sample_code/DataAugmentationTranslation.ipynb).

 #### **Resizing**
 Our CNN models only take inputs of a specific size.
 So we need to resize the image to the correct size.
-This resizing needs to be done for every bacth of training, and when executing, so we decided to use the bilinear interpolation for its relative low computational cost.
+This resizing needs to be done for every batch of training, and when executing, so we decided to use the bilinear interpolation for its relatively low computational cost.

 #### **Failed Preprocessing**
-We tested changes in the color domain and the canny edge detector to try to improve our results.
-They either made the results worse, or didn't improve significantly, so they were not used.
+We tested changes in the color domain and the Canny edge detector to try to improve our results.
+They either made the results worse or didn't improve significantly, so they were not used.
 Here are their results (these metrics are better explained below):

 |Set|Loss                 |Mean Absolute Error|Mean Bbox Iou     |
 |---|---------------------|-------------------|------------------|